R300-AI/ITRI-AI-Hub/docs/genio-evk/step2.md

 　1. Disconnecting and reconnecting the power cable.

-　2. Press
+　2. Press **PWR** on your board.

-　3. Review the boot log and the operating system has started successfully.
+　3. Review the boot log and CHECK the operating system has started successfully.

 <br>
 <div align="right">